Back To Home

 Tips for using Sulky Transfer Pens

--Shake the pen thoroughly before using, making sure the cap is securely on.
-When priming the pen, lightly pump it o a scrap of paper and make a few lines on the scrap paper before drawing your design.
+Shake the transfer pen thoroughly before using, making sure the cap is securely on.
+When priming the pen, lightly pump it on a scrap of paper and make a few lines on the scrap paper before drawing your design.
 When lightly repumping, do so on the scrap paper to be safe.

 [Back to Sashiko Accessories]